-This is a 5years N7 billion series 1, 16.54% fixed rate senior secured bond due 2023, issued by C and I Leasing on the 11th of June, 2018, for subscription by investors, with an issue price of N1,000 at par.
-The maturity date being 11th of June 2023 (being the 5th year anniversary from the allotment date).
+This is a 5years N7 billion series 1, 16.54% fixed rate senior secured bond due 2023 and a 7years N10 billion series 2, 15.5% fixed rate senior secured bond with moratorum of 2years due in 2028, issued by C and I Leasing on the 11th of June, 2018 and 4th of June 2021, for subscription by investors, with an issue price of N1,000 at par.
+The maturity date being 11th of June 2023 (being the 5th and 7th year anniversaries from the allotment date respectively).
 Coupon is at a minimum of 300bps above equivalent FGN bond yield.
 The purpose is for business expansion, repayment and restructuring of existing facilities and commercial papers as well as working capital funding.
-The bonds are redeemable at par according to amortization table, the bonds are irrevocable, direct, secured, senior, and unconditional obligations of C and I Leasing Plc and shall rank pari passu among themselves.
+The bonds are redeemable at par according to amortization table, the bonds are irrevocable, direct, secured, senior, and unconditional obligations of C and I Leasing PIc and shall rank pari passu among themselves.